Advanced Platform Technology Center

 Clay Kelly, M.D.

-Dr. Kelly’s clinical area of work is amputee rehabilitation, where he has directed interdisciplinary amputee clinics for the past 20+ years.
-His goal is to restore and preserve function in amputees, and collaborating in research initiatives through the APT Center is a natural extension of his work.
-Currently, he is the Site Principal Investigator for the VETPALs research study in collaboration with the Puget Sound VA.
+Clay Kelly, M.D. clinical area of work is amputee rehabilitation, where he has directed interdisciplinary amputee clinics for the past 25+ years.
+His goal is to restore and preserve function in amputees, thus collaborating in research initiatives through the APT Center is a natural extension of his work.

 Dustin Tyler, Ph.D.